jaredkc/jaredkc/README.md

 # 👋 Hi, I’m @jaredkc

-I am a designer and full stack developer based in Salt Lake City, Utah.
+I am a designer and full-stack developer based in Salt Lake City, Utah.

-I work with incredible brands in fast-growing industries for enthusiasts, all interests of New Value Capital.
+I work with incredible brands in fast-growing industries for enthusiasts.
 I am business-oriented and passionate about solving everything from visual design to technical software solutions.

 This is why I've become a Swiss Army knife at my trade: One day, I create a visual solution for the project at hand, and the next, I implement the solution in code.